Zilliqa, Terra (LUNA) and VeChain rally off good news and strong fundamentals By Cointelegraph - Up News Info

 Zilliqa, Terra (LUNA) and VeChain rally off good news and strong fundamentals

-During a bull market, negative news is quickly digested and the collateral damage is often limited.
-Therefore, even as price dumped aggressively due to the uncertainty regarding the outcome of the U.S. Securities and Exchange Commission lawsuit, other altcoins have largely been unaffected.
+During a bull market, negative news is quickly digested, and the collateral damage is often limited.
+Therefore, even as price dumped aggressively due to the uncertainty regarding the outcome of the United States Securities and Exchange Commission’s lawsuit, other altcoins have largely been unaffected.

 Moreover, as Bitcoin’s (BTC) strong rally takes a breather, several altcoins have broken out of their overhead resistance levels and are attempting to resume their uptrend.
 Let’s look at a few tokens that have risen sharply in the past few days and analyze their charts to ascertain whether the rally could extend further.